Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube/index.md

 }
 ```

-Output of this method is a collection of `ICipherOperation`s.
+The output of this method is a collection of `ICipherOperation`s.
 At this point in time, there can be up to 3 kinds of cipher operations:

-- **Swap** — swaps the first character in the signature with given, identified by position.
+- **Swap** — swaps the first character in the signature with another character, identified by its position
-- **Slice** — truncates leading characters in signature which come before given position.
+- **Slice** — truncates characters in the signature which come before the specified position
-- **Reverse** — reverses the entire signature.
+- **Reverse** — reverses the entire signature

-Once you successfully extract the types and order of the used operations, you need to store them somewhere so that you can execute them on a signature.
+Once you successfully extract the type and order of the used operations, you need to store them somewhere so that you can execute them on a signature.

 ### Deciphering signatures and updating URLs

 After parsing the player source code, you can get the deciphered signatures and update the URL accordingly.

-For muxed and adaptive streams, transform the signature extracted from metadata and add it as a _query_ parameter called `signature`:
+For muxed and adaptive streams, transform the signature extracted from the metadata and add it as a _query_ parameter called `signature`:

 ```
 ...&signature=212CD2793C2E9224A40014A56BB8189AF3D591E3.523508F8A49EC4A3425C6E4484EF9F59FBEF9066
 ```

-For DASH manifest, transform the signature extracted from URL and add it as a _route_ parameter called `signature`:
+For DASH manifests, transform the signature extracted from the URL and add it as a _route_ parameter called `signature`:

 ```
 .../signature/212CD2793C2E9224A40014A56BB8189AF3D591E3.523508F8A49EC4A3425C6E4484EF9F59FBEF9066/